Imagine a place where every woman in transition can obtain the confidence she needs in order to achieve the next level of gainful employment.

 - Maximizing revenue and revenue diversification

-Clients who compete our full Gateway to Success Job Readiness Course and take part in our Blitz Basics Job Readiness Workshop are eligible to receive our Professional Development Certificate which commemorates our clients dedication to personal growth and achievement.
+Clients who complete our full Gateway to Success Job Readiness Course and take part in our Blitz Basics Job Readiness Workshop are eligible to receive our Professional Development Certificate which commemorates our clients dedication to personal growth and achievement.
 These programs are offered as a fee-for-service programming to provide specific skills employees need to move forward.

 We aim to expand our reach to women throughout Philadelphia in need of our services, but not affiliated with our traditional programs.
 These women are coming back to a workforce after incarceration, rehabilitation, or sometimes, raising children.
 Our “Pay What You Can” model will help to open our doors to these women, regardless of their economic status.